 The Kiama LEP 2011 is the primary land use planning document that applies to Kiama LGA and therefore to the subject public land.
-Under Kiama LEP 2011, the land to which this Plan of Management applies is zoned RE1 Public Recreation, SP2 Infrastructure.
-C2 Environmental Conservation or C3 Environmental Management.
+Under Kiama LEP 2011, the land to which this Plan of Management applies is zoned RE1 Public Recreation, SP2 Infrastructure, C2 Environmental Conservation or C3 Environmental Management.
 Kiama LEP 2011 contains objectives for each zone.
-The activities and development outlined within this Plan of Management are permissible either with or without consent under the Kiama LEP 2011 (and associated SEPPs) in each as associated natural / coastal hazard constraints, include:
+The activities and development outlined within this Plan of Management are permissible either with or without consent under the Kiama LEP 2011 (and associated SEPPs) in each zone.